UniversalDependencies/UD_Spanish-PUD/README.md

   * Fixed: "donde", "cuando" can be SCONJ or ADV but not PRON.
 Interrogative "dónde", "cuándo" are only ADV.
   * Existential "hay" and necessitative "hay que": AUX changed to VERB.
   * Removed the Voice feature.
 Deprel of "se" in reflexive passives changed from compound:prt to expl:pass.
+  * Removed the Aspect feature.
+Tense=Imp is used in Spanish to distinguish the imperfect past tense.
 * 2022-05-15 v2.10
   * Fixed features of infinitives, gerunds and participles.
   * Added lemmas in some obvious cases where they correspond to the surface